psychotimmy/aoc2023-cpm/README.md

 # aoc2023-cpm
-Advent of Code 2023 - Turbo Pascal 3.01A and FTL Modula-2 1.30 under CP/M 2.2
+Advent of Code 2023 - Turbo Pascal 3.01A, FTL Modula-2 1.30 and Aztec C 1.06D under CP/M 2.2

-Some examples from Advent of Code 2023 written in Turbo Pascal 3.01A and FTL Modula-2 1.30 under CP/M 2.2.
+Some examples from Advent of Code 2023 written in Turbo Pascal 3.01A, FTL Modula-2 1.30 and Aztec C 1.06D under CP/M 2.2.

 Converted from my original solutions written using Free Pascal on a Raspberry Pi.